-(1965 shown): A derivative of the old Colt Police Positive, it was produced to meet the market demand for a gun that was easily concealed.
+A derivative of the old Colt Police Positive, it was produced to meet the market demand for a gun that was easily concealed.
 The guns were produced in .32 and .38 caliber.
-My gun pictured here is a .38.
+My 1952 gun pictured here is a .32 Colt New Police.

 We know the original price of this gun in 1965 to be $110 because the price sticker is still on the original box.
 I know what I paid for it in 2005 and I have attempted to reflect accurate value points in 1975, 1985 and 1995.
 I was only five years old when this Detective Special was new and I didn't begin collecting guns until 1980, which brings me to this proposition.

-If any reader out there bought a similar gun between 1975 and 1995, please contact me by clicking the comments and feedback link at the bottom of this page.
+If any reader out there bought a similar gun between 1975 and 1995, please contact me through my Facebook page, link at the bottom of this page.
 I would like to share your story and adjust my price chart accordingly if need be.